 Hiding Medicine in Treats

-Hiding medication in treats works very well with dogs, who tend to gulp food whole.
+Hiding medication in treats works very well with dogs that tend to gulp food whole.
 Check with your veterinarian first, though, because some drugs should not be mixed with certain foods.

 - Use a chunk of cheese, a dab of peanut butter, or anything you're sure the dog will eat in one swallow.